 Born 15 December 1954, in Shanghai, Chun spent the first two decades of his life in his hometown before going abroad.
 “I studied in Shanghai, and after graduating, I went to Japan and Canada to study as well.”
 He recalls having a happy and well-educated childhood, which he attributes to the education system reform carried out by the government in 1976.
 “My generation was the first batch of students to benefit from this new system.
 If you wanted to go to high school and further, you had to pass a test, so this greatly increased the quality of our education.”

 Chun holds a bachelor’s degree in Computer Science from Shanghai University of Science and Technology (1982–1986) and a Master’s of Business Administration (MBA) from Arizona University, in the U.S., completed in 1993.
 In between, he lived and worked in Canada, deepening his understanding of business and entrepreneurship.

 While completing his MBA, Chun worked in international trade.
 “I was a car importer.
 We bought cars from Eastern Europe and exported them to China.”
 According to Chun, Chinese people prefer European cars not just because of their superior quality but also because there is no need for an import license.
 “Before 2000, when you imported cars to China, you needed a formal import license, but not with communist countries.”

-Chun moved to Macau and joined Paradise Entertainment Limited in 1998 because he “saw the opportunity on the shortage of dealers.”
-At first, he split his time between Macau and Hong Kong but settled here full-time in 2008.
+Chun moved to Macao and joined Paradise Entertainment Limited in 1998 because he “saw the opportunity on the shortage of dealers.”
+At first, he split his time between Macao and Hong Kong but settled here full-time in 2008.

 In 2014, Chun was named one of Forbes’s “50 Best Executive Directors in China.”
 He was also awarded the Excellence in Achievement of World Chinese Youth Entrepreneurs in 2011, for his leadership and innovative work in the field of business management.